 “Now we wait for Delilah and her crew.
 Obviously, the tracking spell they cast is weak.
 Otherwise, they would have caught up to us by now.
 If we sit tight, then they’ll find us eventually.”

 “Are you joking?
-I didn’t do all that running to give up.”
+I didn’t do all that running to just give up!”

 “We’re not giving up.
 We’re rejoining the group.”

 “Oh, we’re rejoining the group…now that makes sense.
 Thanks for clearing that up,” I said sarcastically.